 The Habitat of the Rubber Ducky isopods is diverse depending on where the breeder resides and his choice of enclosure.
-For those who want to have their colonies, starting small is a smart choice.
-Another good habitat for this isopod is a terrarium or vivarium with another species.
-Make sure if you put this cubaris species in a terrarium you provide a very natural environment that includes higher humidity.
-Also be sure you are providing the proper rotting wood, leaf litter, and organic matter for the rubber ducky to thrive.
+Starting small is bright for those who want to have their colonies.
+Another suitable habitat for this isopod is a terrarium or vivarium with another species.
+Make sure if you put this cubaris species in a terrarium, you provide a very natural environment with higher humidity.
+Also, ensure you give the proper rotting wood, leaf litter, and organic matter for the rubber ducky to thrive.

-Many people use clear containers because it has proven effective to grow this bug.
-However, ensure that you don’t stuff too many rubber ducky bugs in a container.
-An ideal suggestion is using a 20-gallon acrylic tank.
+Many people use clear containers because it has proven to grow this bug effectively.
+However, ensure that you stuff only a few rubber ducky bugs in a container.
+An ideal suggestion is to use a 20-gallon acrylic tank.

 Rubber Ducky Isopod Substrate

-We personally use our own house-made substrate for our rubber duckies!
+These are super cute isopods that like to burrow.
+We use our house-made substrate for our rubber ducky!
 What you put into their enclosure relies on the moisture needs of this isopod species.
 The rubber ducky Isopod loves its environment to be wet and in good condition.
-These guys love to burrow so make sure you give them about 4 inches of substraight.
+These guys love to burrow, so make sure you give them about 4 inches of substraight.

-Substrates you will find in the rubber substrate are kinds of leaf litter, sphagnum moss, twigs, calcium, decaying wood, and various organic materials.
-These isopods can be found in various limestone caves in Thailand.
+Substrates in the rubber substrate are leaf litter, sphagnum moss, twigs, calcium, decaying wood, and various organic materials.
+These rubber ducky isopods can be found in multiple limestone caves in Thailand.
 This shows that they can stay in a unique enclosure which might be complicated.

 The substrate needs depend on where they live.
-They require moisture with several places to hide.
-You might use coco fiber and moss because these things help retain moisture.
-Also, adding rotten wood and leaves might provide food and somewhere to hide.
+They require moisture, with several places to hide.
+Use coco fibre and moss because these things help retain moisture.
+They are also adding decaying wood and leaf litter.
+It might provide food and somewhere to hide.

 Rubber Ducky Isopods Feeding

 The Rubber Ducky isopod takes a variety of diverse diets different from other isopods.
-They love boiled leaves and other sources of protein such as fish flakes.
-Protein is very important to these species and aids their growth.
-Other great sources of food for these isopods are decayed wood, pulverized limestone, and diced vegetables.
+They must feed on the best organic wood, calcium, and limestone, as these species are native to Thailand.
+They love boiled leaves and other protein sources, such as fish flakes.
+Protein is essential to these species and aids their growth.
+Other significant food sources for these isopods are decayed wood, pulverized limestone, and diced vegetables.

 Rubber Ducky Isopod Temperature

 These Cubaris services love staying in the average range.
-They also like staying in caves, especially underground locations because of the cool temperature they offer.
+They also like staying in caves, mainly underground locations, because of the cool temperature they offer.
 An ideal temperature for these bugs is between 70-80 degrees Fahrenheit and 22-28 Celsius.
-If your location is cold, you might want to add substrate to provide heat.
+If your location is cold, add substrate to provide heat.

-When considering overall care for the Rubber Ducky isopod, humidity is very important.
+Humidity is significant when considering overall care for the Rubber Ducky isopod.
 These bugs live in a place with high humidity and a moist environment.
-You could consider using coconut flavor and moss because it helps with the humidity of this Isopod environment.
-For extra water, you could consider adding Yellow Squash or misting the container.
+Consider using coconut flavour and moss because it helps with the moisture of this Isopod environment.
+Consider adding Yellow Squash or misting the container with extra water.

 Rubber Ducky Isopods Price

 The Cubaris Rubber Ducky Isopod is one of the most expensive isopods on the market for a reason!
-They are extremely slow breeders and it takes time to get a colony going with the ussall 5ct or even 10ct.
-Luckily when you purchase from us we will give you the best guide possible to get your colony started!
+They are extremely slow breeders, and it takes time to get a colony going with the usual 5ct or even 10ct.
+Luckily when you purchase from us, we will give you the best guide to get your colony started!

 Rubber Ducky Isopod Cost